 Certain investment securities are reported in the consolidated financial statements at an amount less than their historical cost.
-Total fair value of these investments at December 31, 2023 and 2022, respectively, was approximately \$319,306,000 and \$343,365,000.
-At those dates, this is 100% of the Credit Union's available-forsale investment portfolio.
+Total fair value of these investments at December 31, 2024 and 2023, respectively, was approximately \$296,373 and \$319,306.
+At those dates, this is 100% of the Credit Union's available-for-sale investment portfolio.

-Based on evaluation of available evidence, including recent changes in market interest rates, credit rating information and information obtained from regulatory filings, management believes the declines in fair value for these securities are temporary.
+Based on evaluation of available evidence, including recent changes in market interest rates, credit rating information and information obtained from regulatory filings, management believes the declines in fair value for these securities are not credit related.

-The following tables show the Credit Union's investments' gross unrealized losses and fair value, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position at December 31, 2023 and 2022.
+The following tables show the Credit Union's investments' gross unrealized losses and fair value, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position at December 31, 2024 and 2023.